Crystal Bird Fauset

-Crystal Bird Fauset (June 27, 1893 – March 27, 1965) was a civil rights activist, social worker, race relations specialist, and the first female African American state legislator elected in the United States, based in Philadelphia, Pennsylvania.
+Crystal Dreda Bird Fauset (June 27, 1893 – March 27, 1965) was a civil rights activist, social worker, race relations specialist, and the first female African American state legislator elected in the United States, based in Philadelphia, Pennsylvania.

 Born in Maryland and raised in Boston, Fauset started her professional career as a public school teacher in Boston.
 She would then go onto work for the Young Women's Christian Association, and then with the American Friends Service Committee.
 In 1935, she became assistant to the director of Philadelphia's Works Progress Administration and also began politically organizing for the Democratic National Committee.
 In 1938, Fauset was elected to the Pennsylvania state legislature.
 She served for a year as a state representative in which she introduced nine bills and three amendments on issues ranging from affordable housing projects to fair employment legislation.

 During the Roosevelt administration, Fauset was appointed to the Office of Civilian Defense on October 20, 1941, and worked as a race relations advisor.
 In 1944, she broke away from the Democratic Party and publicly supported the Republican presidential candidate.
 In her later years, Fauset turned to global issues and helped found the United Nations Council of Philadelphia, later known as the World Affairs Council.

 Personal life

-Crystal Bird Fauset was born in Princess Anne, Maryland to parents Benjamin Oliver Bird and Portia E. Bird (née Lovett).
+Crystal Bird Fauset was born in Princess Anne, Maryland, to parents Benjamin Oliver Bird and Portia E. Bird (née Lovett).
 She was one of nine children.
 Her father was the first principal of Princess Anne Academy, a school for black students.
-The Academy was the predecessor to the University of Maryland Eastern Shore.
+The academy was the predecessor to the University of Maryland Eastern Shore.
 Portia Bird would become the principal after her husband's death in 1897, and would remain in the position till her death in 1900.
 Crystal Dreda Bird was then raised by her maternal aunt, Lucy Groves in Boston, who encouraged her to become an educator.
 Bird attended integrated public schools and, in 1914, graduated from Boston Normal School.
-She received a B.S. degree in education from Teachers College, Columbia University in 1931, the same year she married educator, civil rights activist, and anthropologist Arthur Fauset who was the half-brother of Jessie Redmon Fauset, a Harlem Renaissance writer.
+She received a B.S. degree in education from Teachers College, Columbia University, in 1931, the same year she married educator, civil rights activist, and anthropologist Arthur Fauset who was the half-brother of Jessie Redmon Fauset, a Harlem Renaissance writer.
 They would eventually separate and finalize divorce in 1944.